Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 * <i>.hxx</i> -- C++ header files
 * <i>.lxx</i> -- additional headers containing definitions of inline methods and auxiliary code

+Note that .lxx files should be avoided in most cases - inline method should be placed in header file instead.

 ### Prefix for toolkit names [MANDATORY]

 Toolkit names are prefixed by *TK*, followed by a meaningful part of the name explaining the domain of functionality covered by the toolkit (e.g. *TKOpenGl*).